-In serious snakebite cases involving snakes with predominantly neurotoxic venom, like the Black Mamba or Cape Cobra, the victim may experience difficulty with breathing as quickly as within 20 minutes in exceptional cases.
+In serious snakebite cases involving snakes with predominantly neurotoxic venom, like the Black Mamba or Cape Cobra, the victim may experience difficulty with breathing.
+In severe cases, especially where small children are involved, this could happen within less than half an hour.
 In such instances, begin mouth-to- mouth resuscitation.
 Assisted breathing while transporting the victim to hospital can be life-saving.
 If you are far away from the nearest hospital, or on a remote farm or travel into the bush often, seriously consider acquiring a bag valve mask (BVM) and undergoing the required training to learn how to use it.
 If properly used, it can keep a victim alive for several hours.

 Using a Bag Valve Mask

 Using a Bag Valve Mask requires training.
 It can be used if the patient stops breathing or has severe difficulty in breathing.
-The idea is to lay the patient on his / her back, tilt the head backwards to open up the throat and ensure that there is no blockage or excessive liquid that could block the throat.
+The idea is to lay the patient on his/her back, tilt the head backwards to open up the airway and ensure that there is no blockage or excessive liquid that could block the airway.